Assumption Transactions in Texas

 Is an assumption the same thing as a wrap?

 No. In a wraparound, a new borrower-lender relationship is created, one between buyer and seller.
-The buyer becomes obligated to the seller on a new wraparound note that is secured by a new wraparound deed of trust.
+The buyer becomes obligated to the seller on a new note—the wraparound note—that is secured by a new wraparound deed of trust.
 As to the existing note (the wrapped note), the seller remains obligated to continue monthly payments until it is paid and released.
-The wrap and the wrapped obligations coexist.
+The wraparound and the wrapped obligations coexist.

 What is the difference between assumption and “subject to?”